machard/ledger-web/README.md

 - https://github.com/machard/ledger-web-catalog
 - https://github.com/machard/ledger-web-wallet-btc
-- any dapp using https://github.com/blockmason/web3-provider-ledger (soon!)

 ## Client libs

 - https://github.com/machard/ledger-web-client
 - https://github.com/machard/ledger-web-hw-transport

-- ledger-web-u2f to use when instantiating https://github.com/blockmason/web3-provider-ledger (soon!)
+## Submit your app

+make a PR to https://github.com/machard/ledger-web/blob/master/src/apps.json

 ## TODO

-- Find a way somehow to have multiple apps alive at the same time so that they can communicate together.
-A possibility is just for apps to define apps dependencies and run the apps dependencies in an hidden iframe at the same time.
+- Communication interapp.
+A possibility is just for apps to define apps dependencies and run the apps dependencies in an hidden iframe at the same time and communicate through the stream.

 - Plug react router navigation